squareboat/nest-console/README.npm.md

 Now, whatever command you create in your application will be discovered automatically.

+> To be able for the package to discover the command, you need to register the Injectable class inside `providers` property in your module.

 ## Creating Command

 There are basically two ways through which you can define commands.